Hammer Time: The Cheater Beater

 In my small town dealership, which features everything from a Porsche Boxster S, to a Chrysler 300C with a Hemi, to a Dodge Ram Quad Cab 2500 Cummins diesel, my choice of daily driver has remained a ping-pong match between two seemingly bland compact cars that are widely regarded as rolling spreadsheets.

 Fun?
 Elantra?
-Corolla?
-Really Steve?
+Kia?
+Are you nuts?
 Is this even possible?
 The answer to all those five questions is, “Kinda”, and let me explain why

 Every drive between boring Point A to a boring Point B in suburbia has become a hopeless game of follow the leader where the car in front of us sets the tempo of how fast we can go and when we should brake.
 Most of the time it just plain sucks – gas and ass.
 But there are a few thankful brief moments of respite between all those endless stop signs and traffic lights.